dabao1955/moe-container-manager/src/ruri/doc/Security.md

 ### Enable unshare:
 Ruri supports unshare, it's recommended to enable this feature for better security.
 Unshare container will use pivot_root(2) instead chroot(2), so it's more secure.
+If your device do not have PID NS support or if you didn't enable unshare feature,
+It might be easy to eascape from the container by `chroot /proc/1/root`.
+Even if you drop cap_sys_chroot, it might be easy to eascape from the container by modifying files in /proc/1/root (The / of host).
 ### Mount other mountpoints as read-only:
 Ruri supports using `-m` option to mount other device/img/dir into container, if you only need read access to the mountpoint, try using `-M` option to make them read-only.
 ## Geek: